rgederin/spring-microservices/README.md

 Figure above demonstrates how these patterns sit between the microservice service consumer and the microservice.

 These patterns are implemented in the client calling the remote resource.
 The implementation of these patterns logically sit between the client consuming the remote resources and the resource itself.

+### Client-side load balancing

+We introduced the client-side load balancing pattern in the previous section when talking about service discovery.
+Client-side load balancing involves having the client look up all of a service’s individual instances from a service discovery agent (like Netflix Eureka) and then caching the physical location of said service instances.

+Whenever a service consumer needs to call that service instance, the client-side load balancer will return a location from the pool of service locations it’s maintaining.

+Because the client-side load balancer sits between the service client and the service consumer, the load balancer can detect if a service instance is throwing errors or behaving poorly.
+If the client-side load balancer detects a problem, it can remove that service instance from the pool of available service locations and prevent any future service calls from hitting that service instance.

+This is exactly the behavior that Netflix’s Ribbon libraries provide out of the box with no extra configuration.

+### Circuit breaker

+The circuit breaker pattern is a client resiliency pattern that’s modeled after an elec- trical circuit breaker.
+In an electrical system, a circuit breaker will detect if too much current is flowing through the wire.
+If the circuit breaker detects a problem, it will break the connection with the rest of the electrical system and keep the downstream components from the being fried.

+With a software circuit breaker, when a remote service is called, the circuit breaker will monitor the call.
+If the calls take too long, the circuit breaker will intercede and kill the call.
+In addition, the circuit breaker will monitor all calls to a remote resource and if enough calls fail, the circuit break implementation will pop, failing fast and pre- venting future calls to the failing remote resource.

+### Fallback processing

+With the fallback pattern, when a remote service call fails, rather than generating an exception, the service consumer will execute an alternative code path and try to carry out an action through another means.
+This usually involves looking for data from another data source or queueing the user’s request for future processing.
+The user’s call will not be shown an exception indicating a problem, but they may be notified that their request will have to be fulfilled at a later date.

+For instance, suppose you have an e-commerce site that monitors your user’s behavior and tries to give them recommendations of other items they could buy.
+Typi- cally, you might call a microservice to run an analysis of the user’s past behavior and return a list of recommendations tailored to that specific user.
+However, if the preference service fails, your fallback might be to retrieve a more general list of preferences that’s based off all user purchases and is much more generalized.
+This data might come from a completely different service and data source.